JohnDing1995/Master-Application-Helper/README.md

 _尚未完成的项目_

-*This project is unfinished, you can see the following work progress in https://github.com/JohnDing1995/Selecting-Master-Program-USA *
+ **This project is unfinished, you can see the following work progress in https://github.com/JohnDing1995/Selecting-Master-Program-USA**

+**You can now serach admission cases on http://123.206.99.164/**

 ## Requirement